 The Graduate Certificate in Applied Data Science provides hands-on practice working with unstructured and user-generated data to identify new ways to inform decision-making.
 The curriculum educates professionals and scholars to be intelligent consumers of data science techniques in a variety of domains, with a foundation of skills for applying these techniques in their own domains.

-The certificate requires three 3-unit courses, taken from the approved lists:
+The certificate requires three graduate-level courses, taken from the approved lists:

 An introductory data science class

 A course in analytical methods and techniques of data science